Thomas Hamilton, 9th Earl of Haddington: Political career

 At the beginning of the 19th century, Lord Haddington was a supporter of George Canning.
 He was elected as a Member of Parliament for St Germans in 1802, but did not stand for re-election in 1806.
 In August 1814, he was appointed one of His Majesty's Commissioners for the management of the affairs in India.
-He served sporadically in the House of Commons until 1827 when he was elevated to the House of Lords by the new prime minister, George Canning, who had him created Baron Melros, of Tynninghame in the County of Haddington, in the Peerage of the United Kingdom.
+He served sporadically in the House of Commons until 1827 when he was elevated to the House of Lords by the new prime minister, George Canning, who had him created Baron Melrose, of Tynninghame in the County of Haddington, in the Peerage of the United Kingdom.
 He had previously been created a privy counsellor in 1814, and, in 1828, he succeeded to his family's Scottish earldom.

 Lord Haddington went on to vote against the Reform Bill in 1831, but later changed his mind and voted for it in 1832, possibly due to the political crises surrounding its passage.
 Upon the rise of Sir Robert Peel to the premiership in 1834, Lord Haddington was made Lord Lieutenant of Ireland, however the government collapsed within six months, and the Whigs were once again in power.
 Lord Haddington was able to return to government in 1841 with the return of Sir Robert Peel to the premiership - he declined the post of Governor General of India, instead opting to become First Lord of the Admiralty and a member of the Cabinet.
 He held that post until January 1846, when he was shuffled to become Lord Privy Seal, a post he held until the death of the government in July.

 Lord Binning's family were related to the Stanhopes and staunch supporters of Pitt's administration.
 Being, as the eldest son of a Scots peer, ineligible for a seat in Scotland, he was provided with an English seat in 1802 'under the peculiar protection of Mr Pitt', by Pitt's sister's father-in-law, Lord Eliot.